 What’s Good About Storage

 - No Sorting Stuff Thinking about the daunting task of sorting through your things before moving is overwhelming.
-With short- and long-term storage options, you don’t have to create extra work by dividing your stuff into trash, treasure and donation piles.
+With short- and long-term storage options, you don’t have to create extra work by dividing your stuff into the trash, treasure, and donation piles.

 - Safety, Security, Free from Damage When you store your belongings with FlatRate, we guarantee your safety and security.
 We offer an inventory list of items stored and locked facilities to keep them safe.
 To top it off, the climate-controlled rooms keep items free from harm.